| This is the 290th story of Our Life Logs |

 So, let me take you back to 1883 as I knew it.

 In a small village, south of the Voronezh River in southwestern Russia, I was the fifth out of six children.
 I was born healthy, loud, and gleaming.
-When my mother, Ekaterina Pavlov, looked at me, bundled in her arms, she shed tears.
+When my mother, Ekaterina Pavlov, looked at me and bundled me in her arms, she shed tears.
 Were those tears of happiness?
 I do not know for sure.

 I will always keep a warm and tender place in my heart for my mother and grandmother.
 Not so much about father though.
 He ran a dirty business as a dishonest horseman, and I almost didn’t know him because he was always away from home.
 Still, we got by.
 My five siblings and I helped my mother and grandmother on the family farm, in the summer we played on streets that were filled with sunshine, and we studied and read in winter months.
 However, the one thing that was keeping me up all night long was astronomy.